verrazzano/console/README.md

 #### Setup Keycloak client:

 To run the Verrazzano Console locally, we first need to setup the `webui` client in Keycloak to authenticate login and API requests from the `localhost`.
-This is the default client used by the Console that is deployed in Verrazzano environment and same client can be used for the development server running on localhost.
+This is the default client used by the Console that is deployed in Verrazzano environment and same client can be used for the Console application running locally.
 You may also setup your own separate client for local access.
 Read more about Keycloak clients [here](https://www.Keycloak.org/docs/latest/server_admin/#oidc-clients).

 - Access the Keycloak Administration console for your Verrazzano environment: `https://keycloak.v8o-env.v8o-domain.com`
 - Login with Keycloak admin user and password.
 Generally the Keycloak admin user name is `keycloakadmin` and password can be obtained from your management cluster using